 Cupka is not waiting for others to take action in his universe.
 He scouts local vocational schools and actively encourages his 60 technicians and six supervisors to constantly train and stay abreast of rapidly changing technology.
-Fairfax County’s four maintenance facilities —all of which are ASE Blue Seal Certified —are responsible for 6,000 pieces of equipment and Cupka’s shop works on 1,400 of those vehicles, ranging from school buses and fire pumpers to mowers and rolling sign boards.
-The four Fairfax County facilities also ranked 15th out of 3,000 in Government Fleet Magazine’s Top 100 government fleets in the country.
+Fairfax County’s four maintenance facilities —all of which are ASE Blue Seal Certified —are responsible for 6,000 pieces of equipment.
+Cupka’s shop works on 1,400 of those vehicles, ranging from school buses and fire pumpers to mowers and rolling sign boards.
+The Fairfax County fleet also ranked 15th in Government Fleet Magazine’s 50 Leading Fleets across the U.S. and Canada.

 “Technicians at West Ox alone hold 46 ASE Master Certifications, which means about 75% of our technicians have at least one ASE certification,” Cupka crows.
 “It’s tough getting and keeping good people, but the results are worth the effort.
 We aren’t as concerned about numbers as the quality of repairs.”

 Cupka taught truck technicians for a year and sits on the board of advisors at the Northern Virginia Community College (NOVA).
 He also volunteers for outreach to potential technicians at area high schools and welcomes students to his shop as apprentices.